Configuring channels and the job runner¶

 A channel for jobs, with a maximum capacity.

-When jobs are created by connector modules, they may be associated to a job channel.
+When jobs are created by queue_job modules, they may be associated to a job channel.
 Jobs with no channel are inserted into the root channel.

 Job channels are joined in a hierarchy down to the root channel.
 When a job channel has available capacity, jobs are dequeued, marked as running in the channel and are inserted into the queue of the parent channel where they wait for available capacity and so on.